 Things to Consider When Creating a Baby Shower Hashtag

-The fun of this little part of your shower planning or surprising the mother to be is the creativity and sweetness of it all: it is an added detail that will be a gift that keeps giving beyond the shower itself, in the form of tagged photos, seeing your official baby shower hashtag trending, and reliving the day as often as you’d like.
-After all—it’s nice to have something to look at when you’re up in the wee hours of the night with your brand new baby.
+The fun of this little part of your shower planning or surprising the mother-to-be is the creativity and sweetness of it all: it is an added detail that will be a gift that keeps giving beyond the shower itself, in the form of tagged photos, seeing your official baby shower hashtag trending, and reliving the day as often as you’d like.
+After all—it’s nice to have something to look at when you’re up in the wee hours of the night with your brand-new baby.

 What Was Your Baby Shower Hashtag?

 We had some silly ones, some sweet ones, but the front runner was #RainbowBabyRamirez: but, of course, this hashtag was in use only weeks prior by a cousin of my husband’s.
 When we were narrowing it down to our final choices, it felt as though we’d waited too long to be able to implement something in time for the shower, so we ditched the hashtag in hopes of coming up with a good one for our next kiddo.
-My hope is that they’re still as fun and unique as ever when that day comes.
+I hope they’re still as fun and unique as ever when that day comes.

-What were your baby shower hashtags, or fun ones that you’ve seen?
+What were your baby shower hashtags or fun ones that you’ve seen?
 Share in the comments below!